DeutschEnglish

 Sortiere Kommentare nach:

-[10.0] "The greatest hardcore promotion of all time.
+[9.0] "The greatest hardcore promotion of all time.
 A roster full of legends like Hayabusa, Tanaka, Onita, Megumi Kudo, Funk and Foley.
 A archive of unbelievable matches.
-The spectacle, emotion and excitement that FMW could offer, typically in matches with barbed wire and explosions, is unwatched in the history of pro-wrestling.
+The spectacle, emotion and excitement that FMW could offer, typically in matches with barbed wire and explosions, is unmatched in the history of pro-wrestling.
 It's also a rare Japanese promotion that had a women's division and a men's division, which adds to the variety on offer.
 I typically don't like deathmatches but I love what FMW did, good wrestling and storytelling in the confines of a deathmatch, something some modern wrestlers could learn from, and FMW very rarely took things too far for my taste.
-The reason it's not a 10 is that it was inconsistent, the smaller shows weren't always great and some of the matches were very standard, never bad but just nothing exciting, Hayabusa as a wrestler encapsulates FMW, sometimes exceptional, other times he'd deliver standard Japanese style matches.
+Being fair, FMW was inconsistent, the smaller shows weren't always great and some of the matches were very standard, never bad but just nothing exciting, Hayabusa as a wrestler encapsulates FMW, sometimes exceptional, other times he'd deliver standard Japanese style matches.
 Ultimately, FMW was a very special promotion that influenced the entire world of pro wrestling, ECW and by extension WWF and WCW took major inspiration from FMW and IWA-Japan."

 Kamilahclan schrieb am 08.04.2023: